If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 When someone feels sick with flu-like symptoms, getting tested seems like the straightforward way to know if they are contagious.
 But the reality is more complex.
 Testing negative for the flu doesn’t always mean you’re in the clear or that you can’t spread the virus to others.
 The contagious period of influenza depends on several factors including when the test was taken, the type of test used, and individual immune responses.

-Rapid influenza diagnostic tests (RIDTs), for example, are widely used because they deliver results in 15 minutes or less.
+Rapid influenza diagnostic tests (RIDTs), for example, are widely used because they deliver results quickly.
 However, their sensitivity varies significantly, sometimes missing infections especially early or late in the illness.
-This means a person can test negative yet still harbor enough virus to infect others.
+The CDC’s guidance on rapid influenza diagnostic tests notes that false negatives are common with these tests.
+This means a person can test negative yet still have influenza and potentially spread it to others.

 How Flu Tests Work and Their Limitations